Why a Career in Information Security is a Good Idea

 How to Start Your Cyber Security Career

 Obtaining a relevant security certification is a good first step toward beginning a career in cyber security.
 If you don’t have any background in cyber security then the Security+ certification would be a good entry point.
+There are many benefits from a Security+ certification, but the most common includes the validation of baseline skills required to pursue the career.

 If you already have some real world experience then you may choose to obtain a CISSP certification.
 The CISSP exam is rigorous and thorough.
 And CISSP certification requires five years of professional work experience in a related field.